modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1900/Walter Benjamin/works/The Work of Art in the Age of Mechanical Reproduction.md

 - If changes in the medium of perception occurring in our own day may be understood as a **fading of aura**, the <mark>social conditions</mark> of that fading can be demonstrated.

-- <strong style="color:DarkMagenta">Aura</strong>: **a unique manifestation of a remoteness, however close it may be**.
+- <strong>Aura</strong>: **a unique manifestation of a remoteness, however close it may be**.

 - The **fading** has to do with two circumstances, both of which are connected with the <mark>increasing significance of the masses</mark> in present-day life:
-	1. <strong style="color:orange">'Getting closer to things' in both social and human terms.</strong>
+	1. <strong>'Getting closer to things' in both social and human terms.</strong>
-	2. <strong style="color:MediumVioletRed">Surmount the uniqueness of each circumstances by seeing it in reproduction.</strong>
+	2. <strong>Surmount the uniqueness of each circumstances by seeing it in reproduction.</strong>

 - The orientation of reality toward the masses and of the masses toward reality is a process of unbounded consequence not only for thought but also for the way we see things.